Software vendors and developers

 - sending and receiving secure messages.

-Test certificates can't be used in the:
+NASH PKI test kits can't be used in the:

 - My Health Record production environment